dotnet/winforms/Documentation/porting-guidelines.md

     </PropertyGroup>
     ```

-6. **Run new project**.
-Set your new .NET Core project as StartUp Project and
+1. **Run new project**.
+Set your new .NET Core project as StartUp Project and run it.
-   run it.
 Make sure everything works.

-7. **Copy or leave linked**.
-Now instead of linking the files, you can actually
-   copy them from the old .NET Framework WinForms project to the new .NET Core
-   3.0 WinForms project.
+1. **Copy or leave linked**.
+Now instead of linking the files, you can actually copy them from the old .NET Framework WinForms project to the new .NET Core 3.0 WinForms project.
 After that you can get rid of the old project.
-However
-   if you'd like to use WinForms designer, it is not available in Visual Studio
-   just yet.
-So you can stop at the step 8 and perform step 9 when the designer
-   support is available.
+However, if you would like to use the Windows Forms' designer, it is not available in Visual Studio just yet.
+So you can stop at the step 6 and perform step 7 once designer support is available.

 ## Migration tips

 ### Include the Windows.Compatibility Pack

-Windows applications like Windows Forms and WPF often use APIs that aren't
-referenced by default in .NET Core.
-The reason is that .NET Core tries to reduce
-the risk that new applications accidentally depend on legacy technologies or on
-APIs that are Windows-only.
-However, when porting existing Windows applications,
-neither of these two aspects is a concern.
-To simplify your porting efforts, you
-can just reference the [Windows Compatibility Pack][compat-pack] which will give
+Windows applications like Windows Forms and WPF often use APIs that aren't referenced by default in .NET Core.
+The reason is that .NET Core tries to reduce the risk that new applications accidentally depend on legacy technologies or on APIs that are Windows-only.
+However, when porting existing Windows applications, neither of these two aspects is a concern.
+To simplify your porting efforts, you can simply reference the [Windows Compatibility Pack][compat-pack], which will give
 you access to many more APIs.

 ```cmd